primiano/perfetto-docs/docs/case-studies/memory.md

-# Memory Usage on Android
+# Debugging memory usage on Android

 ## Prerequisites
 * A host running macOS or Linux.